-An exquisitely illustrated allegory about magical seeds that blossom into the flowers of a little girl’s virtues and failings – a springboard for parent-child conversations about character and moral reasoning.
+An exquisitely illustrated allegory about magical seeds that blossom into the flowers of a little girl’s virtues and failings – a springboard for parent-child conversations about spiritual qualities and behaviors.

 “Mind the seeds you plant, and the flowers that you tend,” advises Aunt Maeve as she hands a packet of magical seeds to her little niece.

 From that mix of seeds sprouts a mesmerizing, magical journey for one little girl.